ea-shan/ea-core/plugins/greenshift-animation-and-page-builder-blocks/readme.txt

 7. **Sliding panels, popups.** Build custom sliding panels, add any block, use for mega menus

 == Changelog ==

+= 11.5.4 =

+* Added: Gemini 2.5 model for AI design models.
+Also changed Gemini model to updated gemini-2.5-pro-preview-05-06 version.
+Please resave your model in Greenshift Settings - AI
+* Added: Few fixes for AI Helper tools
+* Added: When you duplicate block with local classes, it will reference to original block instead of copying all attributes of class
+* Added: fixes for accordion, model viewer, multiple conditions for interaction layers

 = 11.5.2 =